SerenaDonadi/FORCE_Analyses/README.md

 - compare these values to the measured temperatures from the gillnet data to see how well they correspond.
 Not well. explore

-Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses, to compare.
+- Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses, to compare.
 Done, waiting for a reply

+- compare satellite temp values extracted from Agnes to the measured temperatures from the gillnet data to see how well they correspond.
+Also to temp log values.
+Use mayne Max approach to calculate more accurate estimates of temp.
+Matilda (Ultuna) working on a project with Anna G and Magnus H, might use Max method, check with her

+- Check climwin R package to find the best temp data as covariate

 ###
 Questions about detonation dataset: